 Professor Logue became the Douglas A. Kahn Collegiate Professor of Law in 2016.
 For 10 years before that, he held the Wade H. and Dores M. McCree Collegiate Professorship of Law.
-Professor Logue is a graduate of Auburn University, where he was a National Harry S. Truman Scholar.
+He is a graduate of Auburn University, where he was a National Harry S. Truman Scholar and an active intramural basketball player.
 He received his JD from Yale Law School, where he was an Olin Fellow and an articles editor for the Yale Law Journal.
-Before joining the University of Michigan Law School faculty, Professor Logue worked as an attorney in Atlanta after serving one year as a law clerk to The Hon.
+Before joining the Michigan Law faculty, Professor Logue worked in Atlanta at the law firm of Sutherland, Asbill & Brennan after serving one year as a law clerk to The Hon.
 Patrick E. Higginbotham of the U.S. Court of Appeals for the Fifth Circuit.

 See Prof. Logue's

 Comments/Suggestions | Site Map | Work Requests | Admin Portal | Disclaimer | Supported Browsers | U of M Home